jondashkyle/archive/entries/2019-11-18-pct/readme.md

+---
+image: 2019-04-19.jpeg
+---

 # The Pacific Crest Trail

 ![c:1/7 r:75](2019-04-19.jpeg)

 ![c:7/13 r:75](2019-09-20.jpeg)

-Over four months during the summer of 2019 I hiked from the border of Mexico and California to the border of Washington and Canada, a total of 2650 miles along the Pacific Crest Trail.
+Over four months during the summer of 2019 I hiked from the border of Mexico and California to the border of Washington and Canada, a total of 2650 miles along the [Pacific Crest Trail](https://en.wikipedia.org/wiki/Pacific_Crest_Trail).
 The PCT follows the backbone of three mountain ranges; the Transverse, the Sierra, and the Cascades.

 <!-- more -->